wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/hpcallocations.md

 ### [Supplemental Requests](#supplements) { #supplements }

 A supplement is a request for additional resources during an existing allocation's one year time frame.
 Its purpose is to support changes in the original computational research plan that are required to achieve the scientific goals of the project.
 This may include altered or new goals, or support for projects proceeding more rapidly than anticipated or that require more resources than anticipated.
-Supplement awards are highly dependent upon availability of resources and limited to when allocation awards at the previous allocation period have been reduced to eliminate oversubscriptions.
-Supplements are not a mechanism to acquire additional resources for awards that were recommended for less than the amount originally requested.
-Supplemental requests require the filing of a progress report that documents what has been done with the originally awarded allocation, and makes the case for additional resources.
+Supplement awards are highly dependent upon availability of resources.
+Supplemental requests require a progress report that documents what has been done with the originally awarded allocation, and makes the case for additional resources.

 ### [Extension Requests](#extensions) { #extensions }

 Extensions of allocation periods beyond the normal 12-month duration can be requested.
 This request brings no new allocation, but keeps unused allocations from expiring.
 A brief reason is required for not using the awarded allocation, but no formal documentation is needed.
-Note that granting extension requests reduces the amount of allocation that can be given to users in the next year.

 ### [Guidelines for a Successful Allocation Request](#guidelines) { #guidelines }